Jennifer Harbury: Human rights activist

-On March 12, 1992, local members of the Guatemalan army captured Efraín Bámaca Velásquez, secretly detained and tortured him for more than a year.
+On March 12, 1992, local members of the Guatemalan army captured Velásquez and secretly detained and tortured him for more than a year.
 His torturers and murderers were paid CIA informants.

-As a U.S. citizen and lawyer, Harbury set out to find her husband's whereabouts, while working with Guatemalans in the US to protest against human rights abuses, and trying to force the government to find out about his fate.
+As a U.S. citizen and lawyer, Harbury set out to find her husband's whereabouts, while working with Guatemalans in the US to protest against human rights abuses and trying to force the government to find out about his fate.
 She took legal action despite receiving threats on her life for these efforts.
-She initiated two hunger strikes in Guatemala, one in front of the White House, and filed a Freedom of Information Act lawsuit against the CIA to gain access to their information.
+She initiated two hunger strikes in Guatemala and one in front of the White House, and filed a Freedom of Information Act lawsuit against the CIA to gain access to their information.

-During this period, both the Guatemalan and United States governments claimed they had no knowledge of Bámaca's whereabouts.
+During this period, both the Guatemalan and United States governments claimed they had no knowledge of Velásquez's whereabouts.
 As a result of Harbury's actions, U.S. State Department official Richard Nuccio did internal research and became a whistleblower in 1996.
-He revealed that the CIA had known both where Bámaca was being held and that the army had killed him.
+He revealed that the CIA had known both where Velásquez was being held and that the army had killed him.
 Specifically, Col. Julio Roberto Alpirez, a Guatemalan colonel who studied at the School of the Americas and was a paid informant or "asset" of the CIA, had ordered the murder.
 Alpirez had also been involved in the murder of U.S. citizen and innkeeper Michael Devine.
-Moreover, the intelligence agency had a close working relationship with the Central American military death squads who "disappeared" Bámaca and had been funneling money to them, despite a Congressional prohibition since 1990.
+Moreover, the intelligence agency had a close working relationship with the Central American military death squads who "disappeared" Bámaca and had been funneling money to them despite a Congressional prohibition since 1990.
 President Clinton ordered an investigation by the Intelligence Oversight Board.